Emmanuel Milingo: Marriage

 In May 2001, Milingo said that the Roman Catholic Church should provide priests dispensation from the obligation of celibacy and should readmit married priests to the priestly ministry.
 To "set an example", at the age of 71, he and Maria Sung, a 43-year-old South Korean acupuncturist and Unificationist, married in a blessing ceremony in New York City, presided over by Sun Myung Moon and Hak Ja Han Moon.
-In July 2001, Cardinal Joseph Ratzinger, then prefect of the Congregation for the Doctrine of the Faith, issued a Public Canonical Admonition officially warning Milingo to separate from Moon and from contacts with the Unification Church.
+In July 2001, Cardinal Joseph Ratzinger (later Pope Benedict XVI), then prefect of the Congregation for the Doctrine of the Faith, issued a Public Canonical Admonition officially warning Milingo to separate from Moon and from contacts with the Unification Church.
 Milingo protested the order, saying, "How can I now leave my wife?
 For 43 years as a celibate priest I only knew God as a male.
 Now, through my union with Maria, I have come to see the other side of God's heart, which is female."

 In a press conference organized by the Unification Church affiliate American Church Leadership Conference, Milingo said, "Celibacy has become a façade, secret affairs and marriages, raping of nuns, illegitimate children, rampant homosexuality, pedophilia and illicit sex have riddled the priesthood.
 Christ is mocked, the devil laughs."

 In August 2001, Milingo met with Pope John Paul II, who appealed to him: "In the name of Jesus Christ, return to the Catholic Church."
 Milingo agreed to separate from Sung and went into seclusion.
 Sung went on a hunger strike and appeared outside of St. Peter's Basilica to protest their separation.
 In an interview on Italian television in 2002, Milingo said that he had spent a year in prayer and meditation in Argentina, at a Capuchin monastery.
 In November 2003, he made a trip to Africa over the objections of the Catholic bishops there.
 In 2004 and 2005, he kept a low profile and media accounts suggested that he was living in a monastery near Rome.